finbarr/airbrite-api/README.md

 ## Response Format

 All responses return with a similar structure.
+Collections returns an array and single objects return an object.
 Here's an example:

 __Response__